catalyzeio/stratum-docs/environment-metrics.md

 ---

 # The Platform Environment Metrics
-The The Platform Dashboard includes comprehensive metrics for your environment's services.
+the Platform Dashboard includes comprehensive metrics for your environment's services.

-## Viewing Metrics in the The Platform Dashboard
+## Viewing Metrics in the Platform Dashboard

-Each service in the The Platform Dashboard contains individual graphs of metrics.
+Each service in the Platform Dashboard contains individual graphs of metrics.

 Click on the "Details" button for a service to examine them.

 ![view](images/view_details.png)

 ### Duration and Refresh
-By default, the The Platform Dashboard shows the last hour of metrics for the selected service.
+By default, the Platform Dashboard shows the last hour of metrics for the selected service.
 You can change the display window by selecting a different option from the dropdown located immediately above the metric graphs.

 ![duration](images/metrics_duration.png)